Monday, 29 April 2019

 There is a lot of general information about Project Gutenberg in Wikipedia and on the Project websites themselves.
 It is best for interested people to go direct to the sources and look at the rules, the catalogues and the search and other options, but I want to say a few things about my experiences of using this wonderful resource.

-I may want to refer to certain books from time to time; going to Project Gutenberg saves my having to keep getting them from the public library or storing my own copies.
+I may want to refer to certain books from time to time; going to Project Gutenberg saves me from having to keep getting them from the public library or storing my own copies.
 It is often much easier to search the digital copies for remembered topics or phrases than it is to try to find something in a printed book.

 Tuesday, 2 April 2019